diku-dk/cmis-online/docs/index.md

 <h1>Computational Methods in Simulation</h1>
 This is the course homepage for the MSc course <a href="[url]https://kurser.ku.dk/course/ndak12006u">Computational Methods in Simulation</a> given at the Department of Computer Science (DIKU) at the University of Copenhagen (UCPH).

 This is a course prepared by Professor Kenny Erleben, Associate Professor Melanie Ganz and Associate Professor Francois Lauze.
-The course structure is 8 weeks with one and a half days of inetractive lectures per week and includes 4 hand-ins.
+The course structure is 8 weeks with one and a half days of interactive lectures per week and includes 4 hand-ins.

 For teachers:If you'd like to re-use our course material, please feel free to reach out!